mlab817/faqs/src/national-tobacco-administration/what-are-the-current-issues-and-challenges-confronting-the-tobacco-industry.md

 ---
  title: What are the current issues and challenges confronting the tobacco industry?

-tags: ["current","issues","challenges","confronting","tobacco","industry"]

  ---

-### National Tobacco Administration
+## National Tobacco Administration

-## What are the current issues and challenges confronting the tobacco industry?
+# What are the current issues and challenges confronting the tobacco industry?

  - Aggressive global campaign against tobacco and smoking and implementing tobacco control measures as the country’s commitment to WHO Framework Convention on Tobacco Control (FCTC);